salahineo/Stuart-School/README.md

 - Review source code to see how other people code their projects.
 - Edit on this project after studying its code well, to know how to work in pair-programming with other people.
 - Upgrade this project, and add your own sections or pages.

+### Notes

+You will be asked for credentials if you navigate the 'student', 'teacher', or 'parent' pages.
+So use this name to redirect to the page

+- For Example:
+  - To go to student page, you should type the word 'student' in the username and password fields
+  - To go to teacher page, you should type the word 'teacher' in the username and password fields

 ### Demo